candemircan/ankispiel/README.md

 # ankispiel

-Nightly fresh example sentences (with audio) for an Anki vocabulary deck, via AnkiConnect.
+Daily fresh example sentences with audio for an Anki vocabulary deck.

 Every night it takes the cards coming up next, writes fresh example sentences with any OpenAI-compatible LLM, and synthesizes pronunciation with a local Kokoro voice.